cwalk/cwalk.github.io/README.md

 Copy the project using `git clone  https://github.com/cwalk/cwalk.github.io`

-Navigate to the directory: `cd cwalk.github.io/`

-Open the `index.html` file in a browser.
+Navigate to the directory and open the `index.html` file in a browser.
 This highlights some background information about my education, professional experience, skillset, and projects.
 Project section includes YouTube videos, and links to the code on GitHub.

 ## YouTube